tify-iiif-viewer/tify/README.md

 TIFY is a slim and mobile-friendly IIIF document viewer built with [Vue.js](https://vuejs.org/).

+TIFY supports version 2 of the IIIF Presentation and Image APIs.
+Support for version 3 is coming in the near future.

 Continue reading to learn how to integrate TIFY into your website or application and about its options and API, [check out the website for usage examples](https://tify.rocks/), or [have a look at the user guide](doc/user-guide.en.md).

 ## Embedding TIFY